nicscobey/blog_react_frontend/README.md

 - Django, Django Rest Framework
 - Heroku

+Access the back-end repo [here](https://github.com/nicscobey/blog-backend-django).

 ## Challenges

 Overall , the project ran quite smoothly, with only a few minor hiccups:

-- Issues create the react application, which appeared to have been a result of a bug within <code>create-react-app</code>
+- Issues creating the react application, which appeared to have been a result of a bug within <code>create-react-app</code>
 - As the scope of the project grew, there were some elements that were left out, since the changes would require some rather intricate changes to the back-end models

 ## Future Work